How long can a landlord leave a tenant without heat?

 A wall heater in a rental property

-Understanding your rights as a tenant – and your legal obligations as a landlord – can help both renters and owners take the right steps when the heating system stops working.
-This guide breaks down state-specific requirements, emergency response timelines, and what to do when your landlord can't fix the heat fast enough.
+Knowing your rights as a tenant, and your legal obligations as a landlord, helps both sides take the right steps when the heat goes out.
+This guide covers state-specific requirements, emergency response timelines, and what to do when your landlord can't fix the problem fast enough.

 What the law says about heat in rental properties

-Heat is classified as a habitability requirement under most state and local housing codes.
-This means landlords have a legal duty to provide functional heating systems that maintain safe indoor temperatures.
-The specific requirements vary by jurisdiction, but the underlying principle remains the same: tenants have a right to adequate heat.
+Heat is a habitability requirement under most state and local housing codes.
+Landlords have a legal duty to provide working heating systems that maintain safe indoor temperatures.
+The specifics vary by jurisdiction, but the principle is consistent: tenants have a right to adequate heat.

-Most jurisdictions require landlords to maintain a minimum indoor temperature—typically between 68°F and 70°F during daytime hours and 60°F to 65°F at night.
-When heating systems fail, landlords must act quickly to restore this essential service.
+Most jurisdictions require landlords to maintain a minimum indoor temperature, typically 68°F to 70°F during the day and 60°F to 65°F at night.
+When heating systems fail, landlords must act fast to restore service.
 Failure to do so can result in fines, legal action, and potential liability for tenant injuries or damages.

 How long can a landlord leave you without heat?
 General timeline

-While exact timeframes differ by state and city, here's what you can generally expect:
+Exact timeframes differ by state and city, but here's the general picture:

-Emergency repairs (including heat in winter): Most jurisdictions require landlords to address heating failures within 24 to 72 hours, with many treating winter heating emergencies as situations requiring same-day or next-day response.
-The timeline often depends on outdoor temperatures—when it's below freezing, response times are typically shorter.
+Emergency repairs (including heat in winter): Most jurisdictions require landlords to address heating failures within 24 to 72 hours, and many treat winter heating emergencies as requiring same-day or next-day response.
+The timeline often tracks outdoor temperatures, below freezing typically means a shorter deadline.

-Non-emergency heating issues: If the heating system has minor problems but still provides some warmth (such as a room that's slightly cooler than others), landlords may have up to 30 days to complete repairs under routine maintenance rules.
-However, if temperatures fall below the legally required minimum, this becomes an emergency regardless of the season.
+Non-emergency heating issues: If the system has minor problems but still provides some warmth, say, one room running cooler than others, landlords may have up to 30 days under routine maintenance rules.
+That said, if temperatures drop below the legal minimum, it becomes an emergency regardless of season.

-Temporary solutions: While working on permanent repairs, landlords must provide temporary heating alternatives such as space heaters or portable heating units to keep the property habitable.
-Simply promising to fix the issue "soon" without providing interim solutions violates habitability laws in most areas.
+Temporary solutions: While permanent repairs are underway, landlords must provide temporary heat: space heaters, portable units, whatever keeps the unit habitable.
+Promising to fix it "soon" without any interim solution violates habitability laws in most areas.

 State-specific heat requirements and timelines